MQTT Protocol Reference

 Keep-alive

-The library sets the MQTT keep-alive to 60 seconds.
+The default keep-alive is 60 seconds.

 Example raw MQTT session